scherermichael/dotfiles/README.md

 If you place a file with the name `environment` in this folder, it will be sourced by `.bash_profile`.
 It's an easy way to export secret environment variables that can be used by other scripts.

 *Please note:* Do not forget to create a backup of the data in this folder.
-It will NOT be stored by Git!
+It will **not** be stored by Git!

 #### Vagrant